peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 * Support for IDN, including the validation of punycode names
 * Full support for the NetBox REST and GraphQL APIs
 * Support for all major NetBox features such as global search, tenancy, change logs, tagging, journaling etc.
+* Templating for zones and records enables faster creations of zones with given boilerplate object relations, such as name servers, tags, tenants or registration information, or records like standard SPF or MX records that are the same for a subset of zones.

 ## Non-objectives
 In the same way as NetBox is not a network management application, NetBox DNS does not provide any functionality to manage specific name servers or DNS service providers or to generate input such as configuration and zone files for them.
 The focus is on the completeness and integrity of the data needed to run DNS zones, not on the peculiarities of a plethora of servers and services that actually use the data.
 This functionality is left to specialized integration tools, or in many cases it can be easily implemented using Ansible or similar tools based on NetBox DNS data.
 Example code for some simple use cases is provided.